cassioafs/esquadro/README.md

  ```
 ***
 ### PAGE
-First parte is the page, where are methods to interact with browser.
+First part is the page, where are methods to interact with browser.
 See examples how to use:
 First, import the module in your PageObject :